REMARKABLE'S WHITEBOARD PAINT BLOG

 To get the children started, you can ask them to think about characters they might want to use as the “speaker” of their poem; that is, the character whose point of view the poem will be written from.
 Hopefully, they’ll come up with at least one character as the narrator of their poem that they both agree on.
 If not, they can write the poem from the viewpoint of two different characters, using a dialog format in which the characters speak to each other back and forth from line to line or stanza to stanza.

 Collaborative poetry writing can help the children learn to write freely by giving a sense of play to the writing process.
 Writing in this way becomes a game, thus lessening their concern about “making it good.”
-The poetry writing should move quickly on the whiteboard wall and not be interrupted with too much erasing, and as the marker is passed from one child to the other, they learn to let go and act spontaneously.
+The poetry writing should move quickly on the whiteboard walls and not be interrupted with too much erasing, and as the marker is passed from one child to the other, they learn to let go and act spontaneously.
 They may occasionally be surprised by an unexpected phrase they come up with or a flash of insight in the process of writing.
 They can get ideas from each other’s words and actions, in a congenial competition.
 In this way, the children can go beyond their usual boundaries and inspire each other to try new things.

 After the poem is written, the final step is to write a title for the collaborative poem that reflects its theme.
 And if the children feel inspired, they can illustrate their poems with related drawings.
 You may be surprised by the quality of the final result